cryptosharks131/lndg/README.md

 3. Migrate any database changes `.venv/bin/python manage.py migrate`

 ## Backend Data Refreshes and Automated Rebalancing
 The files `jobs.py` and `rebalancer.py` inside lndg/gui/ serve to update the backend database with the most up to date information and rebalance any channels based on your lndg dashboard settings and requests.
 A refresh interval of at least 15-30 seconds is recommended for the best user experience.

 You can find instructions on settings these files up to run in the background via systemd [here](https://github.com/cryptosharks131/lndg/blob/master/systemd.md).
 If you are familiar with crontab, this is also an option for setting up these files to run on a frequent basis, however it only has a resolution of 1 minute.

-A bash script has also been included to install the systemd setup. `sudo bash systemd.sh`
+A bash script has also been included to help aide in the setup of systemd. `sudo bash systemd.sh`

 ## Nginx Webserver
 If you would like to serve the dashboard at all times, it is recommended to setup a proper production webserver to host the site.